-23. A front-row player must not intentionally kick the ball out of the tunnel from the direction it was thrown.
-Sanction: Free-kick.
+23. A front-row player must not intentionally kick the ball out of the tunnel from the direction it was thrown Sanction: Free-kick b.
+When the ball is played by that team's scrum-half.

-23. A front-row player must not intentionally kick the ball out of the tunnel or out of the scrum in the direction of the opponents' goal line.
-Sanction: Penalty.

-35. The scrum ends:
+- 23. A front-row player must not intentionally kick the ball out of the tunnel or out of the scrum in the direction of the opponents' goal line.
+Sanction: Penalty. - 36.
+The scrum ends: - b.

-b.
 When the ball reaches the feet of the hindmost player and it is picked up by that player or is played by that team's scrum-half.